bitcoinbrink/website/programs.md

 # <span id="fellowship">Fellowship</span>

 The Brink fellowship is an intensive one-year program to onboard exceptional software engineers into Bitcoin protocol development.
-Developed and coordinated by Brink director John Newbery, the fellowship draws on John’s four years experience of contributing to Bitcoin Core, running the [Chaincode Residencies](https://residency.chaincode.com/) and [PR Review Club](https://bitcoincore.reviews/), and mentoring many Bitcoin open source contributors.

 As a Brink fellow, you’ll spend a year working alongside our engineering team and the other Brink fellows.
 You’ll learn about all aspects of the Bitcoin Core system,